Writing your personal statement

 3. TELL THEM ABOUT YOURSELF

-Conclude your personal statement by summarising your key strengths, and reiterate that you are ready (both socially and academically) for university life.
+Throughout your statement use positive language and showcase your interest in your chosen subject.
+If you can’t demonstrate how a skill or experience is relevant to the course then it shouldn’t be included.
+Conclude your personal statement by summarising your key strengths, reinforce that you are ready (both socially and academically) for university life.
 Be confident, keep it positive, and really sell yourself.

 5. LOSE THE WAFFLE

-Remember that you have a limited number of words, so be clear and concise – don’t waffle!
-Don’t expect your first draft to be perfect; ask a teacher or careers advisor to check over it for you so that your spelling and grammar are spot on.
+Remember that you have a limited number of characters, so be clear and concise – don’t waffle!
+Don’t expect your first draft to be perfect; ask for input from your teachers and careers advisors.
+Remember to check your spelling and grammar as UCAS won’t do this for you and always get someone to double check before you press submit.